Evolutionary dynamics of any multiplayer game on regular graphs: : Theorem on computation and operators

 Comparing Eqs.~(\ref{sieq_<pi_i|j^+i>}) and (\ref{sieq_<pi_i^+j>}) and realizing the equivalence of auxiliary variables, we have $\langle \pi_{i|j}^{\mathbf{k}_{+i}} \rangle=\langle \pi_i^{\mathbf{k}_{+j}} \rangle$. \end{proof} \end{theorem}

 \begin{theorem} The following equation holds:

-Intuitive interpretation: (1) the statistical mean payoff of an $i$-player over all possible neighboring $j$-players found near an $i$-player, where the $j$-player has at least one $i$-player neighbor, is equivalent to (2) the statistical mean payoff of an $i$-player. \begin{proof} Further developing Eq.~(\ref{sieq_<pi_i|j^+i>}) results in
+Intuitive interpretation: (1) the expected accumulated payoff of an $i$-player over all possible neighboring $j$-players found near an $i$-player, where the $j$-player has at least one $i$-player neighbor, is equivalent to (2) the expected accumulated payoff of an $i$-player. \begin{proof} Further developing Eq.~(\ref{sieq_<pi_i|j^+i>}) results in

 On the other hand, we apply the expression of $\pi_i^{\mathbf{k}}$ in Eq.~(\ref{sieq_pi_j}) to Eq.~(\ref{sieq_<pi_j>}) and calculate

 Comparing Eqs.~(\ref{sieq_q_ji pi_i|j}) and (\ref{sieq_<pi_i>_calcu}) and noting that $\mathbf{k}'$, $\mathbf{k}''_{+l}$, $\mathbf{k}$, and $\mathbf{k}'_{+l}$ are calculated separately here (i.e., we can treat $\mathbf{k}'$, $\mathbf{k}$ as $\mathbf{k}$ and treat $\mathbf{k}''_{+l}$, $\mathbf{k}'_{+l}$ as $\mathbf{k}_{+l}$), we have $\sum_{j=1}^n q_{j|i}\langle \pi_{i|j}^{\mathbf{k}_{+i}} \rangle=\langle \pi_i^{\mathbf{k}} \rangle$. \end{proof} \end{theorem}